Physical oceanography: Temperature, salinity and density

 Because the vast majority of the world ocean's volume is deep water, the mean temperature of seawater is low; roughly 75% of the ocean's volume has a temperature from 0° – 5 °C (Pinet 1996).
 The same percentage falls in a salinity range between 34 and 35 ppt (3.4–3.5%) (Pinet 1996).
 There is still quite a bit of variation, however.
 Surface temperatures can range from below freezing near the poles to 35 °C in restricted tropical seas, while salinity can vary from 10 to 41 ppt (1.0–4.1%).

 The vertical structure of the temperature can be divided into three basic layers, a surface mixed layer, where gradients are low, a thermocline where gradients are high, and a poorly stratified abyss.

 In terms of temperature, the ocean's layers are highly latitude-dependent; the thermocline is pronounced in the tropics, but nonexistent in polar waters (Marshak 2001).
 The halocline usually lies near the surface, where evaporation raises salinity in the tropics, or meltwater dilutes it in polar regions.
 These variations of salinity and temperature with depth change the density of the seawater, creating the pycnocline.

 Temperature

 The temperature of ocean water varies significantly across different regions and depths.
-As mentioned, the vast majority of ocean water (around 75%) lies between 0° and 5°C, mostly in the deep ocean, where sunlight does not penetrate.
+As mentioned, the vast majority of ocean water (around 75%) lies between 0 C and 5 C, mostly in the deep ocean, where sunlight does not penetrate.
 The surface layers, however, experience far greater variability.
-In polar regions, surface temperatures can drop below freezing, while in tropical and subtropical regions, they may reach up to 35°C. This thermal stratification results in a vertical temperature gradient that divides the ocean into distinct layers.
+In polar regions, surface temperatures can drop below freezing, while in tropical and subtropical regions, they may reach up to 35 C. This thermal stratification results in a vertical temperature gradient that divides the ocean into distinct layers.